 Heavy cream, plus butter is a wonderful decadence that I like to save for great restaurant meals.
 The cream version of Fettuccine Alfredo, too me, is something I want on a winter evening,.
 Stepping out of the cold and into a beautiful, softly lit, Italian restaurant

 .With husband in tow, it’s the first stop on a date night.
 And there’s a waiter standing at attention with a giant pepper grinder.
-And I would be wearing the most amazing shoes, whilst perusing the desert menu for what comes next.
+And I would be wearing the most amazing shoes, whilst perusing the dessert menu for what comes next.

-Coming back to reality, it’s summer time.
+Coming back to reality, it’s summertime.
 And there is what seems to be an endless bounty of fresh, local, seasonal ingredients.
 Both from my own garden and beyond.
 I have, at this amazing time of year, wild BC sockeye salmon, as well as a garden bursting with fresh peas, and dill.
 So my Fettuccine Alfredo with Salmon and Peas is going to showcase the seasonal, freshness of those ingredients, instead of overpowering them with a heavy cream sauce.

 Fettuccini Alfredo : Easy and Elegant

-This is a simple,easy, and elegant recipe that takes hardly any time to put together, but tastes like you worked hard.
+This is a simple, easy, and elegant recipe that takes hardly any time to put together, but tastes like you worked hard.
 The salmon grills in the time it takes for the pasta to cook, and for you to shell the peas.
 (But you can use frozen peas, too)

-Just a note: Be sure not to forget, before draining your pasta, to scoop out a two cup measure of the pasta water.
+Just a note: Be sure not to forget, before draining your pasta, to scoop out a two-cup measure of the pasta water.
 It’s a key ingredient for this dish.

-How to Make Fettuccine Alfredo with Salmon & Peas
+Fettuccine Alfredo with Salmon & Summer Peas

 - 1 lb dried fettuccine noodles